Temporal Nuances of Coordination Network Semantics: Introduction

 \section{Introduction}

 There is ongoing evidence of threats to our \emph{social cybersecurity} \cite{Carley2020} in the form of accounts working together to spread narratives as part of overt activism and political campaigning or covert, potentially malicious attempts to spread mis- and disinformation and influence society, including across international borders \cite{Dawson2019,graham2020virus}.
-Much of this coordination relies on amplifying, or \textit{boosting} \cite{weber2020coord}, a preferred narrative on social media, although coordination can be also used to exacerbate abuse \cite{Pacheco2021icwsm}.
-Research into detecting these kinds of cooperative efforts fall into two categories: 1) campaign detection, emerging from spam detection in Web 1.0 email, and Web 2.0 social media (e.g., \cite{LeeCCS2013campext}); and more recently, 2) detection of coordinating groups of social media accounts (e.g., \cite{weber2020coord,Nizzoli2020,Pacheco2021icwsm,magelinski2021}).
-Forensic efforts provide deeper insights, especially of the information cycle involving the mainstream media, but these require more manual intervention (e.g., \cite{Dawson2019,Jamieson2020}).
+Much of this coordination relies on amplifying, or \textit{boost}ing \cite{weber2021coord}, a preferred narrative on social media, though coordination can be also used to exacerbate abuse \cite{graphika2020,PachecoFM2020whitehelmets,ratkiewicz2011}.
+Research into these kinds of cooperative efforts fall into two categories: 1) campaign detection, emerging from spam detection in Web 1.0 email, and Web 2.0 social media (e.g., \cite{LeeCCS2013campext}); and more recently, 2) detection of coordinating groups of social media accounts (e.g., \cite{graham2020virus,magelinski2022,Nizzoli2021,Pacheco2021icwsm,weber2021coord}).
+Forensic efforts enable deeper understanding, especially regarding the information cycle including the mainstream media, but these require more manual examination (e.g., \cite{Benkler2018,Dawson2019,Jamieson2020,SingerB2019likewar}).